-Participation is recorded by the instructor when reviewing weekly postings.
-Participation is assessed more fully at the conclusion of the course, when all postings and other participation have been reviewed.
-If you have a medical or other condition that prevents you from participating online regularly and actively (as described above), advise the instructor early in the semester.
+Participation is recorded following the conclusion of each class.
+If you have a medical or other condition that prevents you from attending class regularly (or participating actively as described above), advise the instructor early in the semester.
 You will be required to provide confirmation of your situation from the Academic Counselor.
-See the University Policy Regarding Illness and personal situations described in the General Information section (regarding term tests, final examinations, late assignments, short absences, extended absences, documentation of various personal situations and academic concerns) attached to this Course Outline.
+See the University Policy Regarding Illness and personal situations described in the General Information section (regarding term tests, final examinations, late assignments, short absences, extended absences, documentation of various personal situations and academic concerns) which forms part of this Course Outline.